za3k/za3k.com/archive/ninjas.md

 #Ninjas Ninjas Ninjas!

 *Ninjas Ninjas Ninjas!* is a fast-paced storytelling game about how damn cool ninjas are, for 3 more or players (instructions are written for 3).
+It's designed to last 5-30 minutes--how long exactly is up to the players, and it can be played with a timer.
 New events and challenges happen rapidly, and which player is doing what shifts quickly.

 Each of player controls a young journeyman ninja taking his/her/their final ninja exam.
 The three ninjas work together as a team to accomplish their goal.
 At all times one ninja is in **Front**.
 Front is the "player" who is actively deciding what to do, while the other ninjas throw problems and points at them.

-Storytelling focuses on being very cool and fast-paced.
-Extra description always illustrates just how COOL the ninja team and their moves are, not the scenery or the problems they encounter.
+Storytelling focuses on being very cool and quick story progression.
+Extra description always illustrates just how COOL the ninja team and their moves are.
+It DOESN'T talk about the scenery, plot, or whether the enemies are also cool.

 The rules are fairly fast-paced and roles are complex.
 Players should memorize the rules and roles perfectly and not use any kind of written aid.

 The goals of the game are to accomplish your mission, be super awesome, and throw as many stars as possible as quickly as possible.

 **Supplies needed**: None, in the worst case.
 Ideally, each player tracks how many stars they have thrown--you tally in front of you on paper, or take a penny from a stack in the middle whenever you throw a star.
-If you wish, you can play with a 30-minute timer.
+If you wish, you can play with a timer.
 If your group has trouble keeping track mentally, you can also use nine nickels to track throwing stars.

 ##Setup
 One player shouts "Team!".
 A second player shouts "Mission!".
 The slowest player is Place.